 Even though there are laws specific to cell phones and texting, every driver has the responsibility to maintain their focus on the road.
 It only takes a split second for tragedy to strike.
 If you’re the parent of a teen who’s just starting to drive, be sure you educate them about the dangers of distracted driving and the importance of being focused on driving when they’re behind the wheel.

-Check out resources like the U.S. DOT website on distracted driving, as well as our car accident knowledge center, for more tips for teaching your teen and better understanding distracted driving.
-Leading by example is the best way to help them learn though…
+Check out resources like the U.S. DOT website on distracted driving, as well as our car accident knowledge center, for more tips on teaching your teen to avoid a distracted driving accident.
+But remember that leading by example is typically the best way to help them learn.

-If you’ve been involved in a car accident caused a distracted driver, you may be eligible for compensation.
-To discuss your individual case, contact Denver car accident attorney R. Mack Babcock and associates today for a free consultation.
+If you’re involved in an accident with a distracted driver, you may be eligible for substantial compensation.
+To discuss your individual case, contact The Babcock Law Firm today for a free consultation.